What is Following Mode

-MINI converts the existing wall switch into a smart switch, and the following mode is designed for the application scenario that the existing wall switch with “ON” and “OFF” mark, as well as for the sensor with dry contact output.
+MINI converts the existing wall switch into a smart switch, and the following mode is designed for the application scenario that the existing wall switch with “ON” and “OFF” marks, as well as for the sensor with dry contact output.

 In the following mode, the output of MINI relay will be triggered by the detected corresponding trigger edge.
 To be applicable for both NC and NO switches or dry contact sensors, the following mode can be set in default or reversed in the app.

-How does the S1 and S2 work?
+How Do the S1 and S2 Work?